 I think with everything, you need to keep you eyes and ears open and go about your life.
 There is no guarantee as far as safety.
 Lots of places in so called first world countries have been, and continue to be prone to terrorist attacks, be it foreign or domestic.
 Fear really is the mind killer.

 Istanbul is a very affordable destination as well.
-With one dollar ($1) being equal to 5.8 Turkish Lira, you can see that you get a bang for your buck and can afford to a great experience at reasonable prices.
+With one dollar ($1) being equal to 5.8 Turkish Lira, you can see that you get a bang for your buck and can afford to a great experience at reasonable prices, making hotel stays reasonable as a result.
 We highly recommend a visit.
 There are so many tourist attractions, and of course the food is amazing.

 Have you been to Istanbul?
 If yes, did you get a chance to visit the Basilica Cistern and/or the Dolmabahce palace?
 What were your thoughts?
 If not, does it look good?